acweisha/gFPCAClassif/README.md

 model contains the mean function, both sets of eigenfunctions, scores, and the trained models for each group.
 The individual level eigenfunctions (Figure ) can be displayed using the following code.
-The individual level eigenfuntions explain how the posting patterns within a day differs among accounts.
+The individual level eigenfunctions explain how the posting patterns within a day differs among accounts.

 ``` r
 matplot(gmfpca.cur$eigen_funcs1, type="l", lwd = 3, lty = 1,